paulapaysan/album-cover/README.md

 ### Get To Werk

-You'll want to click `Open` in Learn.
-Write your code in `index.html`.
+You'll want to write your code in `index.html`.
 Your job is to make sure the text from  `SOURCE.md` makes it into `index.html` surrounded by the appropriate HTML tags.
 Keep that file open in both your text editor (to make changes to the HTML) and the browser (to see if your changes worked).
 If you need a refresher on how to open an HTML file in the browser, take a look at `How To: Open A Lab`.
 Use the comments found in that file to help you determine which HTML tags to use.

 When you're done with you're work, it's important to push your work to GitHub.
 Remember, that's your online developer portfolio.
-In Nitrous, in terminal in the `Album Cover` directory, enter `learn submit`.
-This will push your code to GitHub (you can see it if you look at your repositories!) and mark the lab as complete.

 ### Top Tip

 Images can be tricky.
-Take a look back at the the lesson from last week `Lesson: HTML Tags` for a refresher on how to link images that are stored in your project or lab directory.
+Take a look back at the lesson `Lesson: HTML Tags` for a refresher on how to link images that are stored in your project or lab directory.

-### Shutting Down
-Don't forget to shut down your server at the end of this lab by hitting `control` + `c`.
-If you don't shut down your server, you won't be able to use terminal again, or start the server again for another lab.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-album-cover' title='HTML Album Cover'>HTML Album Cover</a> on Learn.co and start learning to code for free.</p>